 Most people are familiar with the rainbow flag, which has represented the gay civil rights movement since the late 1970s.
 The rainbow was chosen because it represents all colours and all genders.
 This year, the rainbow had even more significance as we have also used this symbol in the UK during the pandemic to represent hope and feeling connected to one another during a very tough time.

-I found myself talking to an educator the other day about whether we should celebrate Pride in our settings.
+I found myself talking to an educator the other day about celebrating pride in our settings.
 I feel very strongly that we should acknowledge and celebrate the diversity that exists within our families and children and many children in our settings may be part of the LGBTQIA+ community.
 Celebrating Pride is a way of enabling these children and families to feel included and welcomed.
-Many settings that celebrated Pride did so by creating rainbows together using a variety of different media or reading stories that represent different sorts of families.
+Many settings had been celebrating pride by creating rainbows together using a variety of different media or reading stories that represent different sorts of families.
 We did some rainbow baking in our house to celebrate.

 The new Birth to 5 Matters non-statutory guidance document has a really useful section on inclusive practice and equalities.
 It states, “A child may also be part of a family which is LGBTQIA+ (lesbian, gay, bisexual, transgender, queer, intersex, asexual, plus other variations).
 Early years settings have an opportunity to prevent prejudices from occurring by ensuring that these children and their families feel welcome and valued.
 In practice, this means that settings should ensure that their environments are welcoming and supportive and actively celebrate the value of diversity.
 Ultimately, supporting children to embrace and celebrate differences between them, their families and others, is “a crucial part of doing equalities work and fostering inclusive practice.”
 (Birth to 5 Matters, 2021, p25)

 Discover creative ways for celebrating pride and embracing diversity, including LGBTQIA+ initiatives, in our settings with these suggestions: